TeleNEXus/TeleNEXus/README.md

    data transfer protocols.

 # Compiling.

+## Composition of build.
   The project consists of three separately compiled parts:
 - The main part of TeleNEXus located in the folder `tnexcore`;
 - The launcher located in the `tools/launcher` folder;
 - MODBUS data source implementation plugin in the `plugins/modvussource` folder.

+## Version Qt.
+ TeleNEXus was build using Qt 5.12.8.

 ## Linux.
   To fully compile the entire project, you can use the bash script file